adamhughes86/CCF1/README.md

     }

 #### 2.1.
 Spaces and Indentation - Preprocessors
-- Nested Pseudo Classes and Pseudo Elements should follow all declarations
+- Nested Pseudo Classes and Pseudo Elements *should* follow all declarations
-- There should be 1 blank line between Nested elements and Declarations
+- There **must** be 1 blank line between Nested elements and Declarations
-- Nested Selectors should be last
+- Nested Selectors *should* be last
-- Do not nest more than three levels deep
+- You *should not* nest more than three levels deep

 ##### Example code block
     .nav {